New Elevator Installation in an Existing Building

 Determine the ideal location for the elevator to be installed so that it can properly provide the service expected.
 Keep in mind the flow of traffic in the building, expected usage, and the people that will use it.

-The elevator shaft must be constructed to meet the non-elevator requirements of the specific jurisdictional authority that determines whether sprinklers are needed based on the type of elevator, type climate control required and numerous other requirements.
-Make sure there is proper spacing and dimensions to accommodate the entire elevator system and non-elevator related systems.
+The elevator shaft must be constructed to meet the non-elevator requirements of the specific jurisdictional authority that determines whether sprinklers are needed based on the type of elevator, type of climate control required, and numerous other requirements.
+Make sure there is proper spacing and dimensions to accommodate the entire elevator system and non-elevator-related systems.
 This must be outlined in the design of the project and of course before construction.

 An adequate power supply must be provided.
 This is often overlooked.
 Ask the question – Is the electrical for my building sufficient for the elevator system and the other non-elevator components?
 If more power is needed for the new elevator installation, the building must work with an experienced electrician who has experience with elevator installations.